-Between planting, maintaining, researching, creating visuals, and writing scripts for our video, I believe the class will be quite busy for the next month!
 Learn more about Saint Paul’s School Monarch butterfly activities and more on Facebook, Twitter, and Instagram.

 Saint Paul’s School in Covington, Louisiana, is a recipient of the NCEA Monarch Rescue Grant.
 Grantee schools will share monthly updates on their efforts in researching, planning, building, and maintaining the very best monarch-friendly butterfly gardens possible.
 They will monitor the success or failure of the garden, learning from problems they encounter to plan improvements in subsequent years.
 Most important, the developing learning modules will incorporate Catholic social teaching on stewardship of the resources God has provided us.

 Follow the Monarch Butterfly conversation using #NCEAMonarch, search NCEA Talk using keyword Monarch Butterfly Rescue and view the Monarch Inspiration Gallery on Pinterest.